 - Are you the “hard-core” fitness nut type of person or do you simply want to get leaner and healthier, nothing crazy?

 - When you say you want “results”, are you talking about fat loss, cardiovascular fitness improvement, muscle growth or all of the above?

 With that in mind, let’s answer the HOW MUCH INTENSITY question in the context of fat loss first.

 I’m sure you can appreciate that people can lose weight while lying in a hospital bed.
-If someone is sick and can’t keep food down, then there can be a significant calorie deficit even without exercise.
+If someone is sick and can’t keep food down, then there can be a significant calorie deficit even with zero exercise.

 That may be an extreme example, but I use it because it rules out high intensity training as an absolute prerequisite for weight loss.
 In fact, this demonstrates how exercise is not a requirement to lose weight at all.

 Obviously, starving yourself is NOT the approach I recommend!
-My burn the fat program (https://amzn.to/2x8FrrI) is based on the opposite: train more and feed the muscle while fueling the training properly.
+My Burn the Fat, Feed the Muscle program (https://amzn.to/2x8FrrI) is based on the opposite: train more and feed the muscle while fueling the training properly.

 I’m simply making the point that it’s not intensity per se or even any type of particular workout that creates the fat loss, it’s the calorie deficit.